 - Constipation medication

 I want to have everything we could possibly need so I don’t have to deal with working with a pharmacy out of our home area.
 Since I’m packing medication, I also throw in some basic over the counter stuff in case anyone gets hurt or something.
 Just some Tylenol and Ibuprofen are included.
 I also throw in some herbal salve for small injuries.
 These can be used on any one.

 Our kids learn from an early age not to touch medication, so I’m not too concerned about having a bag of medication.
 I just keep it up where the youngest ones can’t reach it.
 If you would feel more secure, you can also pack it in a small lock box.

 Owen likes to watch Wreck It Ralph or Toy Story before bed.
 Those are his movies currently, and his routine.
-Guess what movies we’ve never caught on a hotel TV?
+Guess what movies we’ve never found on a hotel TV?

 To keep Owen more in his routine, his iPad always comes along.
 We bring it when we go to our friend’s house, or to Grandma’s.
 It calms Owen, and is something we know he enjoys.

-This is the case we use (we’ve found it to be pretty Owen proof!)
+This is the iPad case we use (we’ve found it to be pretty Owen proof!)